shaanpakala/random_image_segmentations/README.md

-# "Abstract"
-These are just some random image segmentations I've done, mainly for practice.
+#### These are just some random image segmentations I've done, mainly for practice.

 # Preprocessing
 As far as preprocessing, I experimented with several methods, the main one was kmeans clustering to further distinguish the colors in the images.